antrea-io/antrea/docs/multicluster/quick-start.md

 the above sections of this guide.
 Next, you can start to consume the Antrea Multi-cluster features with the ClusterSet, including [Multi-cluster Services](user-guide.md#multi-cluster-service) and [ClusterNetworkPolicy Replication](user-guide.md#multi-cluster-clusternetworkpolicy-replication).
-Check the relevant Antrea Multi-cluster User Guide sections to learn more.
+Please check the relevant Antrea Multi-cluster User Guide sections to learn more.

 If you want to add a new member cluster to your ClusterSet, you can follow the steps for cluster B to do so.
 But note, you will need the following two changes:

-1. You need to add the new mumber cluster to the ClusterSet in the leader cluster (cluster A).
+1. You need to add the new mumber cluster to the `ClusterSet` in the leader cluster (cluster A).
 You can do that by adding the cluster ID of the new member to `multicluster_clusterset_template.yaml` and re-applying the manifest in cluster A.